fabiomercorio/fabiomercorio.github.io/publications.md

 }

-@article{8903467,
+@article{k8903467,
-author={Fabio Mercorio and Mario Mezzanzanica and Vincenzo Moscato and Giancarlo Sperlì and Antonio Picariello}, journal={IEEE Transactions on Emerging Topics in Computing}, title={DICO: A Graph-DB Framework for Community Detection on Big Scholarly Data}, year={2019},
+author={Fabio Mercorio and Mario Mezzanzanica and Vincenzo Moscato and Giancarlo Sperli and Antonio Picariello}, journal={IEEE Transactions on Emerging Topics in Computing}, title={DICO: A Graph-DB Framework for Community Detection on Big Scholarly Data}, year={2019},